 STUDY GUIDE (college level).
 Prepared by Stephanie Wood.

-ADDITIONAL RESOURCES: For further information about Leonard Peltier, you might wish to consult these additional resources:
+For further information about Leonard Peltier, you might wish to consult these additional resources:

 FILM.
 Warrior: The Life of Leonard Peltier (documentary film about his life and imprisonment in the context of the American Indian Movement and the federal government’s response to this activism) 1 hour, 25 minutes.